LT-IntroToAI-SY2526/assignment6-part1-per4-AlexZ-0/a6_part1_writeup.md

 What was the most challenging part of this assignment for you?
 How did you overcome it (or what help do you still need)?

 **YOUR ANSWER:**
+Understanding how the data and model evaluation worked.